-Sophisticated urban living at the heart of Adelaide's CBD
+Sophisticated urban living has arrived in the heart of Adelaide's CBD with this landmark apartment block.

 The \$51 million, 15-storey Rowland Apartments complex consists of 87 apartments in South Australia's first 8.1 star Nationwide House Energy Rating Scheme (NatHERS) building.